Whizz

 • Get a map.
 Pick up a free NYC Bike Map at local shops, or download the NYC DOT bike map app for offline access.
 Study the bike lanes and paths across the city.

 • Check apps.
-Apps like Google Maps, Strava, and Komoot have route planning tools optimized for cyclists.
+Apps like Google Maps, Strava, and Komoot have route-planning tools for cyclists.

 • Review events.
-Check schedules for street festivals, parades or other events that may close down streets.
+Check schedules for street festivals, parades, or other events that may close down streets and disrupt your trip.

 • Total distance.
-Decide how many miles you aim to ride.
+Decide how many miles you wish to ride.
 This will shape the route length and location.
+If you’re using an e-bike, this can also determine the model you wish to ride.

 • Destinations.
-Are there specific places you want to see on your ride?
-Key destinations can provide endpoints or scenic detours.
+Are there specific places you want to see on your ride, other than the final location?

 • Loop or out-and-back.
 Loop routes allow you to see more.
 Out-and-back rides minimize new terrain.

 • Weather.
-Wind, rain and heat impact visibility, traction and stamina.
+It’s not nice nor safe riding in wind, rain and heat impact visibility.
 Have backup indoor spots.

 By clicking button you agree with the Privacy policy and Cookie Policy